c4milo/hello/README.md

 The API can be explored by pointing your browser to [https://localhost:9999/#/Hello](https://localhost:9999/#/Hello).

-When using `curl`, an Accept header specifying `application/json` is required in order to hit the API.
-Otherwise, it is going to attempt to serve a static asset.
+When using `curl`, an Accept header specifying `application/json` is required in order to hit the HTTP API.
+Otherwise, it is going to attempt to serve Swagger UI.

 ```shell
 curl --insecure -H "Accept: application/json" https://localhost:9999/hello/camilo | jq .